SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 110_111_112](https://user-images.githubusercontent.com/90856848/137994536-93b59d50-dd2c-4f0f-abac-17d38569057d.png)

-<br> **Quality check!** Has your dashboard updated with a copied KPI chart like this screenshot?
+<br> ⚠️**Quality check!** Has your dashboard updated with a copied KPI chart like this screenshot?

 ![Quality Check 5](https://user-images.githubusercontent.com/90856848/137994604-f78ff270-2a04-4c99-9556-89d3382d205c.png)

-<br> We want to create a new KPI of Sales Revenue like our first chart of Gross Margins.
+<br> ℹ️We want to create a new KPI of Sales Revenue like our first chart of Gross Margins.
 Since we duplicated the KPI, our previously applied date filter will be automatically applied to our new KPI.
 Let us now change the measure of our second KPI.

 113. Deselect the Gross Margin measure for your new chart by clicking **Remove**